 When you’re depressed or stressed, your body might start feeling the repercussions.
 Here’s why — and what you can do to help.

 You got fired.
 You totaled your car.
 Your cat died.
-Anyone who has gone through one of these — or any similarly majorly stressful situation — knows that emotional upheaval can affect your body.
+Anyone who has gone through one of these — or any similar major stressful situation — knows that emotional upheaval can affect your body.
 In the short term, your breathing and heart rate skyrocket, you may lose your appetite and your head may start pounding.

 How Emotions Turn Physical

-When you go through a traumatic event, your nervous system is triggered into survival mode, AKA the fight or flight response.
+When you go through a traumatic event, your nervous system is triggered into survival mode, also known as the fight-or- flight response.
 When your body is in survival mode, it releases the stress hormones cortisol and adrenaline.
 They are what sets your heart racing, increases your blood flow and signals your lungs to take in more oxygen.
 That switch is quick to turn on — it has to be, in order for you to survive — but it can be hard to turn off.
-When cortisol is continuously elevated, your blood pressure and blood sugar levels can shoot up and your immune system is less capable of fighting infection.
+When cortisol is continuously elevated, your blood pressure and blood sugar levels can shoot up, and your immune system is less capable of fighting infection.
 That’s when the problems really start.

 Here’s how emotions impact your body:

 - Digestive issues.
-When your fight or flight response is triggered, blood flow that usually goes to your stomach is sent to your lungs and muscles instead.
-This slows the secretion of stomach acids, which your body needs for digestion.
-In addition, your brain and stomach are connected through your enteric nervous system so when you feel stressed it’s normal to have a stomachache, constipation or diarrhea.
+When your fight-or-flight response is triggered, blood flow that usually goes to your stomach is sent to your lungs and muscles instead.
+This slows the secretion of stomach acids that your body needs for digestion.
+In addition, your brain and stomach are connected through your enteric nervous system, so when you feel stressed it’s normal to have a stomachache, constipation or diarrhea.